nicholaspsmith/RailsMusic/README.md

 ♫ Rails Music ♫
 ======================

-A Musical Rails Application of Learning and Good Times
+Music on Rails
 ----------------------------------

-The purpose of this application is to help those who are so inlined, to learn music theory.
+The purpose of this application is to help guitar players learn music theory.

-This site is not live yet, but will be pushed to Heroku once I feel like it is useful enough to take up server space.
+This site is not live yet, but will be pushed to Heroku very soon.

+♫ Stay tuned....